 “We are extremely proud of our long-term customer relationships fostered with a hyper-focus on customer success throughout the Episerver community,” says Roy Chomko, President and CEO at Adage.

 Adage, an Episerver Partner since 2009 has now earned three Partner of the Year awards (more than any other partner).
-Learn more about the award, sentiments from Roy and the future of our partnership with Episerver in this recent article.
+Learn more about the Episerver Customer Success Partner of the Year Award, sentiments from Roy, and the future of our partnership with Episerver.

 2. Inspirational Key Notes

 We were captivated, inspired, and motivated by the keynote speakers at Ascend 2019.
 Lani Phillips, VP of Channel Sales at Microsoft told of her journey in the tech industry.
 She expanded on the importance of lifting others as you climb and being brave, not perfect.

 Amy Purdy, an actress, model, para-snowboarder, clothing designer, and NY Times best-selling author spoke about adapting to change and writing your own story.

 “Think of your life as a book,” Amy encouraged, “What do you want it to be?”
 “What are you writing for your life?”
 Amy explained that it’s not what happens in your life, but how you react to it that is important.
 Everyone faces challenges.
 Amy inspires us to adapt and “use obstacles to push off of and overcome.”